klekkala/uscilab3d_api/3duNet/README.md

 in the browser through `tensorboard --logdir ./output/model_name`.
 ---
 ### 3) Testing 3DUNet
+Note that When testing, we need to change ResUNet.py lines between 134 and 164 under folder 'models', change nn.Upsample(scale_factor=(1, 0.5x, 0.5x) to nn.Upsample(scale_factor=(1, x, x).
+The reason behind this is that the code was designed for two gpu, we assume you are using 1 gpu machine.

 run `test.py`
 Please pay attention to path of trained model in `test.py`.
 (Since the calculation of the 3D convolution operation is too large,